herrbischoff/screaming-liquid-tiger/README.md

 * Automatically sets per-file MIME type
 * Automatically sets file size
 * Generates valid RSS and Atom feeds for maximum compatibility
+* Automatically extracts tag information and artwork when `ffmpeg` is installed

 ## Installation and Usage

-Just upload the `index.php` file to a folder on a web server running PHP 5.4 or higher.
-Edit the configuration variables if needed and upload media files of any kind.
+* Upload `index.php` file to a folder on a web server running PHP 5.4 or higher.
+* Edit the configuration variables if needed and upload media files of any kind.
+* Optionally make sure `ffmpeg` is installed.
+Follow the instructions displayed or simply set the `$ffmpeg_check` variable to `false`.

 For personal podcasting use, those should obviously be audio files but you can use it with any kind of file.

 ## Changelog

+### 0.2.0

+* Added optional tag and artwork reading capability through `ffmpeg`
+* Added optional feed image output
+* Added optional duration tag

 ### 0.1.2